0xmzn/OSC22-Linux-Workshop/session-3/README.md

 #### "Do One Thing and Do It Well"
 The ideology of creating small pieces of software and connecting them together to form a bigger, more powerful software is what makes Unix-like operating system so efficient.
 Unix-like OSs is powerful in part because of high composability.
-This ideology was first developed at AT&T Bell Labs by Doug McIlroy and Ken Thompson under the name of I/O Redirection and Piping.
+This ideology was first developed at AT&T Bell Labs by Doug Mcilroy and Ken Thompson under the name of I/O Redirection and Piping.

 <p float="left">
 <img src="../imgs/doug.jpg" width="384" height="480">